 The new electronic versions of the Popol Vuh make the manuscript more accessible to a larger number of readers, so the physical handling of the actual sacred text can now be reduced for its long-term preservation.

-When you arrive at the Newberry on the day of your appointment, you will need to obtain a Newberry reader’s card by filling out a registration form and presenting a valid photo ID and proof of current address.
-The library also requires that all manuscript readers complete an “Application for the Use of Manuscript Collections.”
+When you arrive at the Newberry you will need to obtain a Newberry reader’s card by filling out a registration form and presenting a valid photo ID and proof of current address.

 The Special Collections Reading Room staff will give readers of the Popol Vuh specific instructions about the special care to take when viewing the manuscript.
 Readers who intend to use the manuscript for an extended period of time are encouraged to use the facsimile copy available on the open shelf in the 3rd-floor Reference Center (Call Number: Ref F 1465 .P817 1700a, Newberry checklist area).
 The Popul Vuh manuscript is also available on microfilm (Microfilm Ayer MS 1515).